codewithavish/TvMazeShowsApp/README.md

 Clone the repository from GitHub link.
 Open the project in Android Studio.
 Build and run the project on an Android device or emulator.
-Explore the list of TV shows and their details.
+Explore the list of TV shows list.

 Additional Notes:
 Ensure that you have an active internet connection to fetch TV show data from the TVMaze API.